gsingers/search_with_machine_learning_course/README.md

 # Working in Gitpod (Officially Supported)

+*NOTE*: The Gitpod free tier comes with 50 hours of use per month.
+We expect our work will be done in less time than that.
+HOwever, you may wish to conserve time on the platform by being sure to stop your workspace when you are done with it.
+Gitpod will time you out (don't worry, you're work will be saved), but that may take longer to detect.

 The following things must be done each time you create a new Gitpod Workspace (unfortunately, we can't automate this)

 1. Fork this repository.